 Arbour Crest was established in Saskatoon SK in 2008.
-Robin Adair, prior President of Adair Tree Care Ltd. (est. 1997) in Calgary AB, and current President of Arbour Crest, graduated with honours in Horticulture from Olds College in 1996.
-He then worked at the Calgary Zoo botanic gardens for seven seasons, while simultaneously “growing” his own company.
+Robin Adair, graduated with honours in Horticulture from Olds College in 1996.
 Robin became an International Society of Arboriculture (ISA) Certified Arborist in 1996.
 To learn the trade and gain expertise, he worked for several tree companies in the Calgary area.
 In 2010, Robin received his Canadian Nursery Landscape Association (CNLA) Certified Landscape Technician credentials.
-And in 2015, Robin and two other Arbour Crest arborists received their Tree Risk Assesment Qualification credentials.
+In 2015, Robin and another Arbour Crest arborist received their Tree Risk Assessment Qualification credentials.
 This qualification can provide tree owners and risk managers with the information to make informed decisions to enhance tree benefits, health, and longevity.
-Robin keeps his horticultural knowledge current by attending conferences and trade shows across Western Canada, by attending tree-climbing competitions and by writing articles and teaching.
+Robin keeps his horticultural knowledge current by attending conferences and trade shows across Western Canada as well as attending tree-climbing competitions and writing articles/teaching seminars.

 Robin taught the pruning portion of the Master Gardener program at the Calgary Zoo from 1999 to 2007 and taught hands-on pruning courses for the Calgary Horticultural Society and community associations around Calgary.
 Now in Saskatoon, Robin has been an instructor for Master Gardeners, for Hort.
 Week at the University of Saskatchewan, and presents tree care workshops for Lee Valley Tools and other associations around Saskatoon.